A POLST supplements a living will

 What is a POLST?

 POLST stands for Physician Orders for Life Sustaining Treatment.
+It also has different names in different states.

 It’s a medical form that’s legally recognized in many U.S. states and specifically spells out the end-of-life treatments that someone does or doesn’t want.